google/WebFundamentals/src/content/en/tools/chrome-devtools/console/command-line-reference.md

 Note: This API is only available from within the console itself.
 You cannot access the Command Line API from scripts on the page.

-Note: If you are looking for functions that write to the console (functions that start with `console.*`), please consult the ![Console API] (/web/tools/chrome-devtools/debug/console/console-reference) instead.
+Note: If you are looking for functions that write to the Console (functions that start with `console.*`), consult the ![Console API] (/web/tools/chrome-devtools/debug/console/console-reference) instead.